Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 componentize-py -d skill.wit -w skill bindings .
 ```

-This will create a `skill` module containing bindings to the cognitive interface in the current directory.
+This will create a `skill` module containing bindings to the Cognitive System Interface in the current directory.
 You can now import this module in your Python code.
 Here is an example of a Skill creating a Haiku using the `skill` module.

 ```Python
 import skill